PearsonAPI/Pearson-Api-Sdk/FTarticlesAPI.md

 This document describes how to use the Pearson SDK to access the Financial Times Education Api.
 For further details of this API and it's usage, please see [Pearson FT Education API](http://developer.pearson.com/apis/ft-education-api/).

 ### Accessing the FT API
-Start by connecting to the Food and Drink API object provided by the SDK:
+Start by connecting to the FT API object provided by the SDK:
 ```Javascript
 var ft = PearsonApis.ftarticles("apikey");
 //where apikey is the key to access the Pearson Food and Drink API